-- ▶ A more holistic approach: integrating ESG information into the investment process can help to mitigate risks and identify opportunities. - ▶ The double bottom line: in addition to potentially enhancing long-term returns, we believe taking these factors into account will benefit other stakeholders, creating environmental and societal value, not just economic gains. - ▶ Policy drivers: there are multiple regulatory developments progressing the case for implementing responsible investment and requiring immediate action.
-These including the EU's Action Plan on Sustainable Financing, the Task Force for Climate-related Financial Disclosures (TCFD) and the 2020 UK Stewardship Code. - ▶ Supporting customer demand: public awareness of ESG issues and customer demand for responsible investment solutions is growing.
-We implement a firm-level responsible investment process that covers all discretionary returns for our investors.
+- A more holistic approach: integrating ESG information into the investment process can help to mitigate risks and identify opportunities. - The double bottom line: in addition to potentially enhancing long-term returns, we believe taking these factors into account will benefit other stakeholders, creating environmental and societal value, not just economic gains. - Policy drivers: there are multiple regulatory developments progressing the case for implementing responsible investment and requiring immediate action.
+These including the EU's Action Plan on Sustainable Financing, the Task Force for Climate-related Financial Disclosures (TCFD) and the 2020 UK Stewardship Code. - Supporting customer demand: public awareness of ESG issues and customer demand for responsible investment solutions is growing.
+We implement a firm-level responsible investment process that covers all discretionary an innovative and responsible approach to our investments, and we have formalised our processes and principles so that our clients and advisors can be reassured that we are taking ESG factors into consideration when making our investment decisions.
+We consider this to be a critical part of generating long-term, risk-adjusted and sustainable returns for our investors.